NancyZhang26/silly_blog/posts/dearinternep12.md

 Lastly, questions…??

-Thank you so much!I typed the presentation down just to get it down.
+Thank you so much!

+I typed the presentation down just to get it down.
 I got bored on the train so why not.

 <h3>Next Up Internship Shenanigans:</h3>
 <a href="{{ '/posts/dearinternep13/' | url }}">Dear Intern ep13.
 Thank You Seurat.</a>